lge-biostat/lge-biostat.github.io/_pages/about.md

 My advisors are [Dr. Robert H. Lyles](https://www.sph.emory.edu/faculty/profile/index.php?FID=492) and [Dr. Lance A. Waller](https://www.sph.emory.edu/faculty/profile/index.php?FID=345).

-My research interests mainly focus on **epidemiological statistics**, survey statistics, sampling methods, misclassification and measurement error, with a special interest in imaging statistics and independent component analysis.
+My research interests mainly focus on epidemiological statistics, survey statistics, sampling methods, misclassification and measurement error, with a special interest in imaging statistics and independent component analysis.

 I obtained BS in Mathematics from Southwest University in 2015 and MA in Statistics from University of Rochester in 2016.